CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/signal-logging.rst

 Low Storage Space Behavior
 --------------------------

-If the target drive (i.e. flash drive or roboRIO internal storage) reaches 50 MB free space, old logs will be deleted and an error will be printed.
+If the target drive (i.e. flash drive or roboRIO internal storage) reaches 50 MB free space, old logs will be deleted, and a warning will be printed.

-If the target drive reaches 5 MB of free space, logging will be stopped and an error printed.
-Logging can not be resumed until more space is made available.
+If the target drive reaches 5 MB of free space, logging will be stopped, and an error will be printed.
+Logging cannot be resumed until more disk space is made available.

 An example error that may occur if the free space limit is reached is shown below.